underscoreio/essential-scala/src/pages/implicits/enrichment.md

 [^pimping]: Type enrichment is sometimes referred to as pimping in older literature.
 We will not use that term.

 This is a method that we use all the time.
 It would be great if `numberOfVowels` was a built-in method of `String` so we could write `"a string".numberOfVowels`, but of course we can't change the source code for `String`.
-Scala has a feature called called *implicit classes* that allow us to add new functionality to an existing class without editing its source code.
+Scala has a feature called *implicit classes* that allow us to add new functionality to an existing class without editing its source code.
 This is a similar concept to *categories* in Objective C or *extension methods* in C#, but the implementation is different in each case.

 ### Implicit Classes